yoosofan/prezentprogramo/docs/templates.rst

     <xsl:import href="resource:templates/reST.xsl" />

-The ``resource:`` part here is not a part of XSLT, but a part of Hovercraft!
+The ``resource:`` part here is not a part of XSLT, but a part of Bildumilo!
 It tells the XSLT translation that the file specified should not be looked up on the file system, but as a Python package resource.
 Currently the ``templates/reST.xsl`` file is the only XSLT resource import available.